Child harness: Safety

 Those who use or suggest using child harnesses say that they provide more safety for the child, especially for more active children.
 Parents and caregivers who advocate using child harnesses cite the impulsivity of toddlers or young children to unknowingly put themselves in danger as a main reason for their use.
 Some childcare professionals cite the preventative principle of child harnesses to help avert situations where the child might place themselves at risk.
 A 1991 report in the Archives of Disease in Childhood journal stated that six childhood fatalities which occurred within the Greater London and Birmingham areas of the United Kingdom could have been prevented by the use of child harnesses (reins).
 For those involved in childcare who believe that "care and safety is their number one priority," harnesses can be "the best option" in some circumstances.

-Others contend that the safety benefits of child harnesses are minimal, or at least unknown according studies.
+Others contend that the safety benefits of child harnesses are minimal, or at least unknown according to studies.
 In 2019, Benjamin Hoffman, the Chair of the Injury Prevention Council at the American Academy of Pediatrics stated that there was no "data on injuries associated with [safety] leashes" and that there was a "lack information about why parents use them, and what any benefit might be," adding that "from an injury standpoint" there are potential concerns over entanglement or choking similar to the cords on window blinds and that "there's also the risk of accidentally tripping your child with the tether."
-Other medical professionals have also stated that certain designs of child harnesses such as the wrist link/strap maybe potentially dangerous for children as they do not provide adequate physical support when needed and also require a degree of cooperation from the child which maybe intermittent.
+Other medical professionals have also stated that certain designs of child harnesses such as the wrist link/strap maybe potentially dangerous for children as they do not provide adequate physical support when needed and also require a degree of cooperation from the child which may be intermittent.